joef551/camel-cql/readme.md

 <h2 id="cqlstatement">CQL Statement</h2>

-So to recap; a CQL component self-injects all [Client](#client) beans that it locates and these Client beans are injected with any number of CQL statements.
-Recall that you can either explicitly inject a certain set of CQL statements into the client or you can let the client self-inject all the CQL statements that it locates in its respective bean factory.
+Before proceeding wit this next bean, lets recap what has been covered.
+A CQL component self-injects all [Client](#client) beans that it locates and these Client beans are injected with any number of CQL statements.
+Recall that you can either explicitly inject a certain set of CQL statements into the client or you can let the client self-inject all the CQL statements that it locates in its respective application context.

 This section lists and describes all of the properties for the CQL statement bean.
-All of these properties correlate to those found in the [Cassandra Statement](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Statement.html) class.
+Most of these properties correlate to those found in the [Cassandra Statement](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Statement.html) class.

 <u>statement</u>

 The **statement** property is used to specify the actual CQL statement.
-Here are the same examples listed in the previous section:
+Here's the same set of example statements listed in the previous section:

 ```xml
 <!-- A list of CQL statements used for supporting the user Client -->